Thomas

 the political activists

 Several political activist groups are out there in America, stirring up the masses for their respective political viewpoints: The Lincoln Project, Republicans Voting Against Trump, Priorities USA, and the Serve America Movement, to name a few.
-Their impact on the American electorate in the 2020 and 2022 races for the White House and even Congress are profiled here, as is their inevitable effect on the 2024 races to come.
+Their impact on the American electorate in the 2020 and 2024 races for the White House and even Congress are profiled here, as is their inevitable effect on the 2025 and 2026 races to come.

 The Congressional delegations